gyk4j/blog/_posts/2024-01-22-vagrant-vs-terraform.md

 ## Example 3

-> Terraform is focused on infrastructure management and not development
+> Terraform is focused on **infrastructure management** and not
-> environments
+> **development environments**

 People may be wondering how different a production environment and development environment can be.
 In some cases, developers try to recreate the development environment as closely as possible to the real thing, to the point of creating an exact duplicate clone setup.
 It all depends on the simplified adaptations adopted for a development setup.
-And these differ between every organizations, systems and projects.
+And these differ between every organization, system and project.

+For users whose development, testing, staging and production environments are exact replicas or clones of one another, would it make a difference between choosing Vagrant or Terraform?
+And what are the implications for choosing one over the other?

+These are unanswered.

 ## Example 4